m60irl/pipr/README.md

 # pipr

-**pipr** is a universal shell tool for piping any video or livestream (YouTube, Twitch, Kick, Odysee, YouNow, etc – see [yt-dlp’s supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)) to an RTMP endpoint (e.g., Restream, Twitch, YouTube Live), using `yt-dlp` and `ffmpeg`.
-It auto-detects the source, extracts the best stream URL, attempts stream copy first, and falls back to re-encoding if needed.
-All actions and errors are logged in `pipr.log`, with sensitive endpoints sanitized.
+**pipr** is a universal shell tool for piping any video or livestream (YouTube, Twitch, Kick, Odysee, YouNow, etc – see [yt-dlp’s supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)) to RTMP endpoints using `yt-dlp` and `ffmpeg`.

 ## Features